 Microbiology, Immunology, and Human Health in Space

 This virtual workshop will be hosted on Zoom and will feature leading experts in microbiology and immunology.
-The session will conclude with an interactive panel discussion, giving participants the chance to engage directly with the speakers and explore practical applications for microbiology, immunology, and human health in space.
+Each speaker will deliver a short presentation, followed by two interactive Q&A sessions, giving participants the opportunity to engage directly with the speakers and explore practical applications for microbiology, immunology, and human health in space.

 Meeting Details